cpske/ISP/assignment/ku-polls/inception.md

    ```
     Django
    ```
-   You can also specify required *versions* as part of requirements, for example (this means any version of Django between 5.1 and 5.2):
+   It is better to also specify required *versions* of important packages, for example (this means any version of Django between 5.1 and 5.2):
    ```
    Django >= 5.1, <5.2
    ```
 6. Create a **Wiki** in your `ku-polls` repo, to contain project documents and software design documents.
 Wiki should contain these pages:

    - **Home** is the default landing page.
 It should explain what the Wiki is for and have **links to other wiki pages**.
-You should be able to find anything from the Home page.
-     - A visitor should be able to find all project docs from Home.
+     - A visitor should be able to **find all project docs** from Home using descriptive links.
    - **Vision** describes the purpose of the project, who is affected, how the product will benefit them, and the "business case" for the project.
-   - **Requirements** lists the functional and non-functional requirements
+   - **Requirements** lists the functional and non-functional requirements.
-   - **Project Plan** a schedule of how/when you will implement the features, with goals
+   - **Project Plan** a schedule of how/when you will implement the features, with goals.

-   **Other Documents** that you will add during the project (you don't need to create this now):
+   **Other Documents** you will add to the wiki later (do not create these now):
    - `Iteration Plans` one file for each iteration, with major work to do, a goal, and a milestone
    - `Domain Model` UML diagram(s) of the domain model, with explanation
    - `Howto` summary of how to do things that you discover while doing the project.
 Very useful for team projects.
    - `Retrospectives` summary and action plan from your Retrospectives.
 For ease of review, put all retrospectives in one file.
+   - `Technical Notes` (optional) any information you learn during the project that is worth keeping for later reference, including useful links.
+Pro developers do this.

 ### How to Refer to Wiki Pages in a Project README

 In README.md use `../../wiki/xxx` to refer to a page in the Wiki of a project.
-For cxample
+Example README:
 ```markdown
 ## KU Polls: Online Survey Questions